EfeKarapinar1/Physics_Problems/docs/en/Your_solutions/02_Mechanics_2_solution/solution_10.md

-# Physics Problem: Force Field and Power
+# Question - 10.
+Force field and power

-## 1. Problem Statement
 In a certain force field, the equations of motion of a particle with mass $m=0.5$ kg are as follows:

 $$